 There's definitely an audience for that approach, but lord did I find both of these shows tiresome.

-A quick review of last night's "Cougar Town" coming up just as soon as I need you to put on a dress...
+A review of tonight's "Justified" coming up just as soon as I need you to put on a dress...